Morrisons Delivery Refund: How Refunds Work and How to Request One

 Morrisons’ product issues guidance specifically covers missing items, damaged products, unsatisfactory products, and items with unsatisfactory dates.
 It also explains what to do if you are unhappy with a substitute.
 That tells us the refund process is not limited to one type of fault; it is meant to handle several common delivery-order issues in one place.

 In practice, that means the refund route is usually the right one when the order arrived but something about the contents was wrong.
-If the wider issue is service-related rather than item-related, that sits more naturally under Morrisons delivery problems.
+If the issue is more about timing, missed delivery, or a service failure, the broader starting point is usually Morrisons delivery problems.

 Refunds for Missing Items